SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/view-dialog.md

 ### List box

-When you have selected an option for **Select from**, a list box displays below.
+When you select an option for **Select from**, a list box is displayed below.
 The contents of this list box will vary depending on what you selected above:

 * If you selected **Associates**, a list of user groups in your organisation is displayed.
 You can also select **All** to display all the users in the organisation.